Harris-Lodi/Stock-Price-Alarm-Bot/README.md

 Reddit Scraping tutorial:
 https://www.geeksforgeeks.org/scraping-reddit-using-python/

+Always check for hidden API when web scraping by John Watson Rooney - for getting comments from web page

 The financial data was only for annual income, there is about 7 other pages in the financial tab alone to scrape and will thus need a new class for each one
 Selenium is recommended as a better way to scrape dynamic table data, but for now this will do!